Anoydyne/Pes_Final_Project/README.md

 # Google Drive Link for video- </br>
 https://drive.google.com/file/d/1QSVkafFUy4M6mZ3zhJoB_b7JH6yf-uSr/view?usp=sharing </br>

+Implementation in the video:-
+a) Introduction to my project hardware</br>
+b) Showing testing of PWM and Cbfifo</br>
+c) UART command processor starts.
+Showing output of temperature and CO levels</br>
+d) The weather monitoring station starts.</br>
+e) Showing MQ7 output for weather monitoring using a lighter.
+As I am pointing lighter </br>
+directly towards the sensor, the CO levels fluctuate very quickly but I could capture all </br>
+three states.</br>
+f) Showing SHT21 output by blowing hot air on the sensor.
+I was able to demonstrate all 3 </br>
+levels of my project in this video.</br>
+g) Do let me know if something was not clear.
+I can demonstrate the output again.</br>

 Contact me if there is any issue with the video. </br>